 worried not worried about set times.
 The idea was just to be playing something

-someone I dont wanna open for.
+wanna go open for…someone I don’t wanna open for.
 And the only band

 NIMBY: Do you still feel a connection to a lot of these smaller punk bands now